neuromorphic-polito/spikify/docs/tutorial.rst

 Filtering the Signal (Optional)
 --------------------------------
 Before encoding, you may want to filter the signal to focus on specific frequencies.
-Here's an example of using the `Filterbank` class to apply bandpass filtering.
+Here's an example of using the `FilterBank` class to apply bandpass filtering.

 .. code-block:: python